pauljohnston2025/breadcrumb-garmin-app-glance/settings.md

 This can be slightly confusing, as all the ids change.
 But it allows us to pop pages/fields out of the middle rather than just from the end.

-On the watch there are 2 ways to configure whats shown on datafields pages, as a ui view or from the menus directly.
-To use the ui view.
+On the watch there are 2 ways to configure whats shown on datafield pages, as a ui view or from the menus directly.

 Layout: press/swipe up/down to change the number of fields